Selling a Professional Services Business in Copenhagen

 Capital & Debt

 Debt appetite improves with predictable contracts, high governance quality, and limited exposure to volatile input costs.
-Lenders prefer contracted or repeat revenue, low working capital leakage, and evidence that senior fee earners will remain after completion.
+Lenders prefer contracted or repeat revenue, low working-capital leakage, disciplined debtor collection, and evidence that senior fee earners will remain after completion; debt capacity is weaker where revenue is tied to departing individuals.

 What Buyers Will Test

 Buyers will expect the Copenhagen story to be supported by Professional Services data.
 For Professional Services in Copenhagen, diligence should be prepared around Copenhagen revenue quality, Professional Services customer retention, local management continuity, Professional Services contract transferability, Copenhagen operating risks, and the sector-specific issues that drive value.
-Client consent, partner incentives, retention packages, deferred consideration, and non-compete enforceability often shape the final structure.
+Client consent, engagement-letter assignment, conflicts, professional indemnity cover, claims history, partner incentives, WIP and debtor schedules, retention packages, deferred consideration, and restrictive covenant enforceability often shape the final structure.

 Preparation Priorities